Equipment Room Operating Hours

 When capital equipment items (i.e., those items valued at $5,000 or more with a life expectancy of two or more years) are purchased, the University Financial Reporting Office receives a copy of the receiving report documenting the purchase.
-They then will contact the Assistant Director of Athletics for Internal Affairs to locate the item, record its location, and tag the item with the University-issued identification plate.
+They then will contact the Associate Director of Athletics for Internal Affairs to locate the item, record its location, and tag the item with the University-issued identification plate.

 An annual inventory is taken of all capital equipment items.
-The Assistant Director of Athletics for Internal Affairs coordinates this inventory procedure with the assistance of departmental staff members.
+The Associate Director of Athletics for Internal Affairs coordinates this inventory procedure with the assistance of departmental staff members.
 A computer-generated list is distributed to the Department.
 Each capital equipment item is listed by its identification plate number.
 These items must be cross-checked against the computer list and verified as to their identification plate number, location and description.

-Capital equipment that is no longer needed by the Department is disposed of in coordination with the Assistant Director of Athletics for Internal Affairs by completing a Surplus Removal Form.
+Capital equipment that is no longer needed by the Department is disposed of in coordination with the Associate Director of Athletics for Internal Affairs by completing a Surplus Removal Form.
 All apparel and equipment disposal must conform with University Business Policies & Procedures related to Surplus Property Disposition, unless specific NCAA legislation applies.